-Slavery was part of the culture of the entire Mesopotamian area (from which Judaism and Christianity arose) but in Babylon in the era of 1800 BCE, injury to slaves was a punishable offence, although the punishment was only a fine3, slaves were better off than in the surrounding areas.
+Slavery was part of the culture of the entire Mesopotamian area (from which Judaism and Christianity arose) but in Babylon in the era of 1800 BCE, injury to slaves was a punishable offence, although the punishment was only a fine18, slaves were better off than in the surrounding areas.
 Organized Judaism arose from Babylon, and the God that they described in their holy writings happened to reveal to them laws and guidelines regarding slaves that were eerily similar to those found in the wider Babylonian community.
 Some use this fact to argue that all the verses regarding slaves are merely cultural artefacts, and not God's word.

 The more power the Christian Church obtained, the greater the masses of slaves it acquired, directly through Christian army enslavery or otherwise.
-By the hey-day of the Slave Trade, Christian organisations were frequently the most extensive slave owners, granting the entire trade sizable financial incentives and trade routes.
+By the hey-day of the Slave Trade, Christian organisations were frequently the most extensive slave owners, granting the entire trade sizable financial incentives and accessible trade routes.

 Columbus landed in America in 1492 and called the natives Indians.
 It was his stated aim specifically to convert the native Indians to Christianity.
 Until they converted, they were considered sub-human.
 If they didn't, then, it didn't matter what you done to them.
 Columbus himself describes raping a Native after whipping her thoroughly.

 “It was his avowed aim to "convert the heathen Indians to our Holy Faith." that warranted the enslaving and exporting of thousands of Native Americans.
 That such treatment resulted in complete genocide did not matter as much as that these natives had been given the opportunity of everlasting life through their exposure to Christianity.”